Please send me information about this trip

 Day 4: Lucmabamba/Aguas Calientes

 Following breakfast, we will hike through coffee plantations to LLactapata, a mere 8,694 feet (2650 meters) where we'll see the the distant ancient ruins of Machupicchu.
-After lunch we will hike for 2 hours to the hydroelectric station, (some infrastructure to balance all that nature stuff) and in the afternoon, we will board the train to the town of Aguas Calientes (45 min.).
+After lunch we will hike for 2 hours to the hydroelectric station, and continue to the small village of Aguas Calientes on foot (or option to take hidroelectric train 45 min.
+Cost not included).
 We can plant ourselves in our hotel for showers, then meet in a restaurant for dinner.
 6560 ft/ 2000 m

 Day 5: Aguas Calientes/Machu Picchu/Cusco